lwsjs/lws/doc/lws.md

 <a name="module_lws--Lws.create"></a>

 #### Lws.create(config) ⇒ <code>Lws</code>
-Launch a listening HTTP, HTTPS or HTTP2 configured as specified.
+Launch a listening HTTP, HTTPS or HTTP2 server configured as specified by the supplied config.

 **Kind**: static method of [<code>Lws</code>](#exp_module_lws--Lws)